ingredient guide

 comparison

 Nine products keep showing up in the K-pop idol skincare conversation.
-Here's my honest log of all nine, with the one I'd personally recommend first for irritated skin — Anua's Heartleaf 77 Toner, real #6 on the list, not #1.
+This log covers all nine, with the one recommended first for irritated skin — Anua's Heartleaf 77 Toner, real #6 on the list, not #1.

 comparison